About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • calcium.

-As a result of a lack of trace elements in a person, teeth begin to deteriorate, develop, and frequent pains in the neck and back appear.
-A lack of magnesium and vitamins B6 and B1 causes a disturbance in the circulatory system, and a person may experience headaches, irritability and other symptoms of cerebrovascular accident.
+As a result of a lack of microelements, a person’s teeth begin to deteriorate, developing, and frequent pain in the neck and back.
+A lack of magnesium and vitamins B6 and B1 causes disruption in the blood supply system, and a person may experience headaches, irritability and other symptoms of cerebrovascular accident.

-Caffeine can stimulate an excess release of adrenal hormones such as adrenaline and cortisol.
-An increase in their level leads to hormonal imbalance, and women will experience a lack of such an important hormone for the onset and successful completion of pregnancy as progesterone.
+Caffeine can stimulate the excessive secretion of adrenal hormones such as adrenaline and cortisol.
+An increase in their level leads to hormonal imbalance, and women will experience a deficiency of such an important hormone for the onset and successful completion of pregnancy as progesterone.

-That is why the refusal of caffeinated drinks is recommended for all women and pregnant women.
+That is why avoidance of caffeine-containing drinks is recommended for all women and pregnant women.
 It is especially harmful to drink this invigorating drink after the 20th week of pregnancy and in the last months of gestation.
-Studies confirm that drinking even 4 cups of coffee a day increases the risk of premature termination of pregnancy in 33% of women.
+Research confirms that consuming even 4 cups of coffee a day increases the risk of premature miscarriage in 33% of women.

 • delayed physical and mental development;